List of India Test cricket records: Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 English bowler William Attewell, who played 10 matches for England between 1884 and 1892, holds the Test record for the best career economy rate with 1.31.
 India's Bapu Nadkarni, with a rate of 1.67 runs per over conceded over his 41-match Test career, is fourth on the list.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 As with the career average above, the top bowler with the best Test career strike rate is George Lohmann with strike rate of 34.1 balls per wicket.
-India's Mohammed Shami is the highest-ranked Indian bowler on this list.
+India's Kuldeep Yadav is the highest-ranked Indian bowler on this list.

 Most five-wicket hauls in an innings

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Anil Kumble is fourth on the list of most five-wicket hauls behind Sri Lanka's Muttiah Muralitharan, Australia's Shane Warne and New Zealand's Richard Hadlee in Test cricket.
+Ravichandran Ashwin is fourth on the list of most five-wicket hauls behind Sri Lanka's Muttiah Muralitharan, Australia's Shane Warne and New Zealand's Richard Hadlee in Test cricket.